poweredjj/gpslog/README.md

 3. GPS logging will be automatic during arm - disarm period.
 4. if GPS fix is acquired, GPX logs will be saved to ```/LOGS```.

-If GPS data logging frequency is too slow (especially if you are using slower packet rate), go to ExpressLRS configurator app and increase ```telemetry ratio```.
+If GPS data logging frequency is too slow (especially if you are using a slower packet rate), go to ExpressLRS configurator app and increase ```telemetry ratio```.

 Tested with RadioMaster Pocket, ExpressLRS 3.5.1, BetaFlight 4.5.1 and M100 GPS.